-CPM represented 13 victims of personal injuries and wrongful death arising out of Franklin Street balcony collapse in 1996.
+CPM represented 13 victims of personal injuries and wrongful death arising out of the Franklin Street balcony collapse in 1996.

 In re MGM Grand Hotel Fire Litigation

-MDL consolidated litigation by personal injury wrongful death claims in the mammoth fire that destroyed the MGM Grand in Las Vegas, Nevada.
+Multidistrict consolidated litigation by personal injury wrongful death claims in the mammoth fire that destroyed the MGM Grand in Las Vegas, Nevada.